ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 Owing to these advantages, SS3 (the third version of the software) is one of the world's most commonly-used stock-assessment tools, particularly in the United States and Australia, where it has been used in 35 and 12 stock assessments as of 2012, respectively [@methot2013].

 Although SS is increasingly a standard for fisheries stock assessment, and the programming language R [@rcoreteam2013] has become the standard for statistical computing and visualization, there lacks a generalized framework to link these components in a simulation context.
 Here, we introduce ss3sim,
-an R package that facilitates large-scale, rapid, and reproducible stock-assessment simulation with the widely-used SS framework.
+an R package that facilitates
+large-scale, rapid, and reproducible stock-assessment simulation with the widely-used SS framework.
 We begin by outlining the general structure of ss3sim and describing its functions.
 We then demonstrate the software by developing a simple example.
-We conclude by discussing how ss3sim complements other stock assessment simulation software and outlining research questions our accessible and general SS simulation framework could address.
+We conclude by discussing how ss3sim complements other simulation software and outlining research questions our accessible and general SS simulation framework could address.

 # The ss3sim framework